Jack Kiefer (golfer)

+Career

 Kiefer was born in Columbia, Pennsylvania.
-He attended Millersville State College and turned professional in 1967.
+He attended Millersville State College.

+In 1967, Kiefer turned professional.
 Kiefer spent his regular career years working as a club and teaching pro.
 He played in a small number of PGA Tour events.
 His best finish in a major championship — the only major he played — was a T-60 at the 1976 PGA Championship.

-Kiefer joined the Senior PGA Tour (now known as the Champions Tour) in 1990.
+In 1990, Kiefer joined the Senior PGA Tour.
 Through Monday qualifying and sponsor's exemptions, Kiefer played in enough events in 1992 to finish 32nd on the money list earning him a full-time spot on the Tour in 1993.
 He had 45 top-10 finishes in Senior PGA Tour events including victories at Ralphs Senior Classic in 1994 and du Maurier Champions in 1997.
-Kiefer owns the Champions Tour record for consecutive holes at par or better (97).
+Kiefer owed the Champions Tour record for consecutive holes at par or better (97), until it was broken by Morris Hatalsky in 2003.

+Personal life

-Kiefer was inducted into the New Jersey PGA Hall of Fame in 1997.
-He died of cancer at the age of 59 in Stuart, Florida.
+Kiefer died of cancer at the age of 59 in Stuart, Florida.

+Awards and honors

+In 1997, Kiefer was inducted into the New Jersey PGA Hall of Fame.